 It is nearly impossible nowadays not to present accompanying renders when proposing a new project.
 No matter the method, software or style that is used, it is a valuable reference that bares more practical weight than one might think.
 Not only can it be one of the closest possible representations of the architect's vision, if approved, it can also become a promise to clients, investors, and the general public.

-Render accuracy is extremely important, particularly in the early design phases, since detailed and well-executed visuals can denote issues and allow designers, engineers, and builders to anticipate potential complications that would otherwise require project compromises.
+Render precision is very important in the early design phases, since detailed and well-executed visuals can denote issues and allow designers, engineers, and builders to anticipate potential complications that would otherwise require project compromises.
 A quality render can become a tool to getting the desired result at completion.

-Renowned architects and their teams share a range of examples of how meticulous consideration of visualizations can help achieving inspiring works of architecture.
+Renowned architects and their teams share a range of examples of how meticulous consideration of visualizations can be key in achieving inspiring works of architecture.